DesigningOpenDemocracy/DesigningOpenDemocracy.github.io/docs/concepts/equity-compensation-plans.md

 ---
-title: Equity Compensation Plans
+authors:
+- Aya.elfadil
 contributors:
 - Aya.elfadil
+date: 2022-09-14 00:00:00
+summary: Overview of equity compensation plans in the United States, including stock options, ESPPs, restricted stock, phantom stock, and SARs.
+title: Equity Compensation Plans
 ---

 The other important example of employee ownership in the United States